Intro to energy and the environment

 At this pace, one out of every five developing countries will face a scarcity of potable water in less than 15 years.
 Excessive agriculture is public enemy #1; pollution is #2.
 We have enough food resources.
 The fact that we do not adequately distribute it is another issue.
 However, it is OK because one will last only three days without water and it will not hurt that much!

 Sea-level Rise & Fresh Water Supply

 There is a straightforward relationship between sea-level-rise and freshwater supply.
-It is elementary because the amount of water that exists in the atmosphere in its three stable phases, solid, liquid, and vapor are finite.
+It is elementary because the amount of water in the atmosphere in its three stable phases, solid, liquid, and vapor, is finite.
 Rain does not come all the way up from heaven!
-Neither you can make it in a lab with two teaspoons of hydrogen and one of oxygen and "wallah," we have three teaspoons of water.
+Neither you can make it in a lab with two teaspoons of hydrogen and one of oxygen and “wallah,” we have three teaspoons of water.
 It is much more complicated than that.